Cybercriminals use sophisticated tactics to impersonate trusted or legitimate sources via email, phone call and text.

 Vishing

-With this phone scam, a fraudster calls you and poses as a representative from a reputable organization to obtain your personal information.
+With this phone scam, a fraudster calls you and poses as a representative from a reputable organization, often times your bank or financial institution, to obtain your personal information.
 Vishing calls usually have a sense of urgency or panic to make you more likely to share the requested data.

 Security tips: Only answer phone calls from numbers you recognize.
-Also, be guarded when providing your personal data by phone.
-Make sure the person asking for the information is from a legitimate organization, and is who they claim to be.
-You can always hang up and call the organization back using a phone number found through a trusted source – such as the company’s official web site or perhaps a financial statement.
+You should not give out your personal information over the phone when you receive an unsolicited in-bound call.
+Before you respond, make sure the person asking for the information is from a legitimate organization and is who they claim to be.
+You can always hang up and call the organization back using a phone number found through a trusted source–such as the company’s mobile application, official web site or a financial statement.

 SMiShing